-- (iv) Result means an initial, interim, or final decision by any official or entity authorized to resolve disciplinary matters within the institution.
-The result must include any sanctions imposed by the institution when the results are final. - (1) Compliance with paragraph (k) of this section does not constitute a violation of the Family Educational Rights and Privacy Act (20 U.S.C.
+- (iv) Result means an initial, interim, and final decision by any official or entity authorized to resolve disciplinary matters within the institution.
+The result must include any sanctions imposed by the institution when the results are final.
+Notwithstanding 20 USC 1232(g), the result must also include the reason for the result. - (1) Compliance with paragraph (k) of this section does not constitute a violation of the Family Educational Rights and Privacy Act (20 U.S.C.
 1232g). - (m) Prohibition on retaliation.
 An institution, or an officer, employee, or agent of an institution, may not retaliate, intimidate, threaten, coerce, or otherwise discriminate against any individual for exercising their rights or responsibilities under any provision in this section.